Magnet and Specialty Programs

 All magnet program applicants will be notified by mail in mid-January.

 Newport News Public Schools offers elementary, middle and high school students the chance to focus in such areas as environmental science, communication and performing arts, aviation, global studies, and math, science, technology and engineering through a variety of magnet and specialty program options.
-Our programs:

 • Offer a specialized focus in the curriculum or distinctive type of environment or instruction